rusi/canvas-demos/README.md

 ### Cons
 * Documentation is not very detailed; doesn't have a lot of examples nor tutorials.
 * Hard to figure out; doesn't provide a minified js file, which makes it hard to 'install' and use.
-* Seems to be designed for standalone HTML5 games.

 Pixi JS - rendering engine